 No landlord wants to evict a tenant but sometimes the situation is unavoidable.
 One of the big problems can be that there are some key steps to take and these cannot be done any quicker than the legal time frames.
-So if you need to evict a tenant, what kind of time frame should you expect?
+So if you need to enforce an eviction, what kind of time frame should you expect?
 How long does it take to evict a tenant in the UK?

 Reasons to evict a tenant